 Laura Parducci, PI - I am a molecular ecologist with a passion for ancient DNA studies.
-I am interested in studying how plants adapted and changed their distribution ranges in response to past climate changes but also how they live or impact on cultural heritage material like statues and monuments.
-In my group we use DNA isolated from ancient substrates like sediments, paintings and manuscripts to characterize samples important for historical, archeological or ecological reconstructions.
+I am interested in studying how plants adapted and changed their distributions in response to climate but also how they live or impact on cultural heritage material like statues and monuments.
+In my group we use DNA isolated from ancient substrates like sediments, paintings, manuscripts, ancient manufacts to characterize samples important for historical, archeological or ecological reconstructions.
 To increase the taxonomic resolution of our identifications we are developing molecular techniques based on the shotgun sequencing and hybridization capture approach.

 Since 1994 I have worked in Sweden at Uppsala University and from November 2019 I returned to Italy where I am Associate Professor at Sapienza University of Rome.
 I have a BSc/MSc in Agricultural Sciences (1991), a PhD in Forest Genetics (2000) and a Swedish 'Docentur' in Plant Ecology (2012).